 - Free and open source.

-- It is a replacement for Notepad and supports up to 80 languages with code highlighting, code folding and many other helpful features.
+- Versatile Replacement: It serves as a feature-rich replacement for the standard Notepad application, supporting up to 80 programming languages with features such as code highlighting, code folding, and more.

 - Free and open source.